 We would like to thank the citizens’ assembly for dedicating their time and energy to help design a carbon neutral future for Jersey and its citizens.
 The participants showed a strong level of ambition and have recommended we aim to reach carbon neutrality by 2030.

 The citizens’ assembly heard from stakeholders and experts and debated and discussed Jersey’s carbon neutral journey.
-They have now produced and published their recommendations for how best to get there.
+They produced and published their recommendations for how best to get there.
 The participants focused on transport and heating, cooking and cooling.
 These sectors are the two main sources of greenhouse gas emissions in Jersey.

 The full report Achieving carbon neutrality – Report of Jersey’s Citizens’ Assembly on climate change can be read on the States Assembly website.